pinobatch/color-cell-compression/plan.md

    are repeated from the previous frame.
 This reduces the video to 3262341 bytes, saving 70%.

+It was discovered that in animation, the most common 4x4-pixel shapes by far are the 15 that result from Bayer dithering of solid color areas.
+These accounted for about 2/3 of the cel-animated sample and about 1/3 of the CGI sample.
+The bias was much less pronounced in live action.

+Apart from the probability of flat or nearly-flat areas, the usage of each pattern was found not to vary much with time within a video.
+This means codebook replacement probably won't be needed.

 ### Things to try

 1. Don't store consecutive duplicate blocks or color pairs within an encoded frame.
 2. Noise reduction: If a block vacillates between two states that differ in one pixel, encode it as the simpler one.
+3. Find some encoding that captures how much more likely the Bayer dithers are than other shapes.
-3. Try calculating a preliminary codebook and rounding every block to its closest match.
+4. Try calculating a preliminary codebook and rounding every block to its closest match.
-4. Make a separate 16-color palette per shot, and don't use FFmpeg's automatic palette generator that generates boring palettes
+5. Make a separate 16-color palette per shot, and don't use FFmpeg's automatic palette generator that generates boring palettes

 ### Playback budget